m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/base-images/patch-images.md

 #### Model in Image without auxiliary images

-**NOTE:** Model in Image without auxiliary images (the WDT model and installation files are included in the same image with the WebLogic Server installation) is deprecated in WebLogic Kubernetes Operator version 4.0.7.
+**NOTE**: Model in Image without auxiliary images (the WDT model and installation files are included in the same image with the WebLogic Server installation) is deprecated in WebLogic Kubernetes Operator version 4.0.7.
 Oracle recommends that you use Model in Image _with_ auxiliary images.
 See [Auxiliary images]({{< relref "/managing-domains/model-in-image/auxiliary-images.md" >}}).

 For Model in Image domains _without_ using auxiliary images: